Why Do Dandelions Turn Into Seed Puffs?

 Fun Facts

-• The name 'dandelion' comes from the French 'dent de lion,' meaning 'lion's tooth,' referring to the jagged shape of its leaves.
+• The name 'dandelion' originates from the French phrase 'dent de lion,' meaning 'lion's tooth,' a descriptor for the jagged, tooth-like shape of its leaves.

 Did You Know?